dkpro/dkpro-similarity/pages/SemEval2013.md

 | --------- |----------:|----------:|----------:|--------------:|------------------:|----------:|----------:|
 |Train      | .863      | .742      | .688      | .801      | .736                  | -         | -         |
 |Test       | .694      | .584      | .620      | .808      | .376                  | .657      | .462      |

-If you plan to refer to our original system in your publications, please cite

-> Daniel Bär, Chris Biemann, Iryna Gurevych, and Torsten Zesch. *UKP: Computing Semantic Textual Similarity by Combining Multiple Content Similarity Measures*, in _Proceedings of the 6th International Workshop on Semantic Evaluation, in conjunction with the 1st Joint Conference on Lexical and Computational Semantics_, pages 435-440, June 2012, Montreal, Canada. (pdf)](http://www.aclweb.org/anthology/S12-1059) [(bib)](http://www.aclweb.org/anthology/S12-1059.bib)

 ## Installation Instructions